 Taylor: Spanish lesson instructor

-...how everything works and that is one of my biggest motivators in school and learning in general.
+...a minor in Management.
+I love understanding how everything works and that is one of my biggest motivators in school and learning in general.
 The subjects in which I am most proficient are Calculus, any type of Algebra and test-taking skills.
 I am also fluent in Spanish having spent two years in Spain where I talked with peoples of various Spanish-speaking countries emphasizing the Castillian accent.
-I would love to be able to share my enthusiasm for understanding with everyone.
+I would love to be able to share my...

 Education & Certification